upstash/degree-guru/README.md

 `UPSTASH_VECTOR_REST_URL` and `UPSTASH_VECTOR_REST_TOKEN` are needed to access the Upstash Vector Database.
 Here, we can use the read-only tokens provided by Upstash since we only need to query the vector database.

 ![vector-db-read-only](figs/vector-db-read-only.png)

-In our project, we have three vector stores, each representing one university.
-Therefore, we have three pairs of environment variables for vector stores.
-To configure the chatbot for different options, update [`VectorStoreConfig.ts`](https://github.com/upstash/DegreeGuru/blob/master/src/app/vectorstore/VectorStoreConfig.ts) to update the api endpoint and [`Choices.tsx`](https://github.com/upstash/DegreeGuru/blob/master/src/app/components/Choices.tsx) to update the ui.
-Additionally, you will need to change `.env.local`, which is created by copying [`.env.local.example`](#chatbot)

 `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` are needed for rate-limiting based on IP address.
 In order to get these secrets, go to Upstash dashboard and create a Redis database.